 Further intercomparisons were performed by moving one of the reference systems to specific EARLINET sites.
-Actually, this is the basic strategy applied for EARLINET intercomparisons at instrument level.
+Actually, 475 this is the basic strategy applied for EARLINET intercomparisons at instrument level.
 It is planned to continue this kind of intercomparisons over the years in order to validate each EARLINET system with a reference system from time to time.
-Nevertheless, respective efforts are large and require appropriate funding.
+Nevertheless, respective efforts are large and require 480 appropriate funding.
 Five activities were carried out between 2009 and 2013.

-- 15 From 22 October to 5 November 2009 the reference system ARL2-mobile of MPI Hamburg was stationed at Andøya, Norway, in order to compare the Alomar Tropospheric Lidar (ID: al01).
+From 22 October to 5 November 2009 the reference system ARL2-mobile of MPI Hamburg (ID: hh01) was stationed

+430 at Andøya, Norway, in order to compare the Alomar Tropo- 485 spheric Lidar (ID: al01).
 During ALI09 (Alomar Lidar Intercomparison 2009) simultaneous measurements were performed on nine days.
 On two days (4 and 5 November) radiosondes were launched to support the signal calibration.

-The Alomar Tropo- - spheric Lidar is a 3+2 multiwavelength Raman lidar with a 1 J laser (Spectra Physics, GCR-6-30) and a 175 mm Newtonian telescope.
+The Alomar Tropospheric Lidar is a 3+2 multiwavelength Raman lidar with a 1 J laser (Spectra Physics, GCR-6-30) and a 175 mm Newtonian telescope.
 The data acquisition is based on the Licel/Hamamatsu PMT and Licel/EG&G APD concepts.
-The optical receiver of the Alomar Tropospheric Lidar had been changed considerably in the time before the intercomparison, and the campaign was also used to fix remaining technical issues. - The lidar intercomparison SOLI10 (Sofia Lidar Intercomparison 2010) took place at the Institute of Electronics, Bulgarian Academy of Sciences (IE-BAS), in Sofia, Bulgaria, between 9 and 14 October 2010.
+The optical receiver of the Alomar Tropospheric garian Academy of Sciences (IE-BAS), in Sofia, Bulgaria, 500 between 9 and 14 October 2010.
 POLIS from LMU Munich (ID: mu01) served as the reference system.
+POLIS had been upgraded to three channels in summer 2010, including 355 nm with polarization discrimination and either 532 nm

+440 Lidar had been changed considerably in the time before the 495 intercomparison, and the campaign was also used to fix remaining technical issues.

+The lidar intercomparison SOLI10 (Sofia Lidar Intercomparison 2010) took place at the Institute of Electronics, Bulter system is pointing out of a lab window under 58° zenith angle.
+Thus, the intercomparisons were made separately for the two systems, using the respective scan angle for the PO-LIS measurements.

-POLIS had been upgraded to three channels in summer 2010, including 355 nm with polarization discrimination and either 532 nm total or 387 nm, and had been intercompared with the reference lidar system MULIS in Maisach again.
-POLIS was transported to Sofia to intercompare both lidar systems of IE-BAS, one working with a 0.1 mJ CuBr vapor laser at 510 nm, and the other with a 1 J Nd:YAG 5 laser (EKSMA) at 532 and 1064 nm (Stoyanov et al., 2011).
+450 total or 387 nm, and had been intercompared with the refer- 505 ence lidar system MULIS (ID: ms01) in Maisach again.
+PO-LIS was transported to Sofia to intercompare both lidar systems of IE-BAS, one working with a 0.1 mJ CuBr vapor laser at 510 nm, and the other with a 1 J Nd:YAG laser (EKSMA)

+455 at 532 and 1064 nm (Stoyanov et al., 2011).
 Both systems are elastic-backscatter lidars.
 The CuBr system (ID: sf01) uses a 150 mm Cassegrain telescope and a photon-counting PMT as the detector.
-The Nd:YAG system (ID: sf02) applies a 350 mm Cassegrain telescope and analog detection.
-The latter system is pointing out of a lab window under 58° zenith angle.
-Thus, the intercomparisons were made
+The Nd:YAG system (ID: sf02) applies a 510 350 mm Cassegrain telescope and analog detection.
+The lat-

-10 separately for the two systems, using the respective scan angle for the POLIS measurements.

-The L'Aquila Lidar Intercomparison 2012, LALI12, was performed at the EARLINET site of the Dipartimento di Fisica, Università degli Studi dell'Aquila, in L'Aquila, Italy, between 10 and 15 September 2012.
-One daytime and three night-time sessions cov-

-- ering one 60 min and six 30 min intercomparison periods were carried out.
+The L'Aquila Lidar Intercomparison 2012, LALI12, was 5 performed at the EARLINET site of the Dipartimento di Fisica, Università degli Studi dell'Aquila, in L'Aquila, Italy, between 10 and 15 September 2012.
+One daytime and three night-time sessions covering one 60 min and six 30 min intercomparison periods were carried out.
 Also here, POLIS (ID: mu01) served as the reference system.
 The lidar at L'Aquila (ID: la01) is a UV aerosol and water-vapor lidar, which applies a XeF excimer laser (Lambda Physik, EMG 150 MSC), a 200 mm telescope, and PMTs in photon-counting mode (Rizi et al., 2014).
-The emission wavelength is only slightly different from the third harmonic - 20 of a Nd:YAG laser, and thus the wavelength shift of the received elastic-backscatter (351 nm) and nitrogen Raman signals (382 nm) is neglected in the comparisons.
+The emission wavelength is only slightly different from the third harmonic of a Nd:YAG laser, and thus the wavelength shift of the received elastic-backscatter (351 nm) and nitrogen Raman signals (382 nm) is neglected in the comparisons.